 I wrote a non-technical post on relationships in Q-SoPrA.
 One of the things I discuss there is plotting parallel edges, that is, multiple edges between the same pair of nodes.
 This is something I definitely wanted to be able to do, since I am interested in looking at social arrangements (of people, places, things, etc.) that can be related to each other in various ways.
 If I want to look at multiple relationships at the same time, being able to visualise parallel edges is a necessity.
 In this post I discuss some of the details of visualising parallel edges using Qt’s tools for visualisation.
+For a visual impression of what parallel edges look like in Q-SoPrA, see the screenshot below.

 Some things we need for drawing